Bathrooms Located Below Water Main Line, Need Ejection Pump

 - Make sure it is correctly sized: If your ejector system is straining, it could be that it has been improperly sized to fit the space or household size.
 To be safe, we recommend basing sewer injection pump size on full capacity usage.
 This means that simultaneously the toilet is flushing, the shower is on, and both laundry and dishes are being washed.

 - Proper installation and maintenance: Proper maintenance means maintenance performed by a fully licensed journeyman plumber.
-Remember that 3 Mountains Plumbing provides a one-year warranty on all parts and service in addition to up-front, fixed pricing.
+Remember that 3 Mountains Plumbing provides a one-year warranty on all parts and services in addition to up-front, fixed pricing.
 It is always worth having an experienced professional manage your household plumbing needs, particularly when it comes to the possible health risks associated with sewage.

 Your best bet is to have a professionally licensed plumber install your sewer ejection pump to avoid sizing and other potentially hazardous problems, and then schedule at least annual maintenance appointments.